jarednwolf/cardstore/README.md

 *Stack the deck in your favor.* 🃏

-**🎉 Latest Achievement**: Fully productionalized with Supabase authentication, PostgreSQL database, and enterprise-grade security!
+**🎉 Latest Achievement**: Complete order automation system with real-time processing, BinderPOS integration, and WebSocket monitoring dashboard!